-When someone searches "plumber near me" or "best coffee shop in Columbus," Google uses local SEO signals to decide which businesses show up — and in what order.
-If your business serves a specific geographic area, local SEO isn't optional.
+When someone searches "plumber near me" or "best coffee shop in Columbus," Google uses local SEO signals to decide which businesses show up and in what order.
+If your business serves a specific area, local SEO isn't optional.
 It's the difference between being found and being invisible.

-The good news is that local SEO is one of the most impactful and accessible forms of digital marketing for small businesses.
-You don't need a massive budget or a team of specialists.
+The good news is that local SEO is one of the most impactful and accessible forms of marketing for small businesses.
+You don't need a huge budget or a room full of specialists.
 You need a clear plan and consistent execution.
+Here are six steps I use to improve local rankings, and you can start on them today.

-Step 1: Claim and Optimize Your Google Business Profile
+Step 1: Claim and optimize your Google Business Profile

-What to Do
+What to do

 - Claim your profile at business.google.com if you haven't already.

-Step 2: Nail Your NAP Consistency
+Step 2: Nail your NAP consistency

-What to Do
+What to do

-- Pick one standard format for your business name, address, and phone number.
-Use it everywhere, character for character.
+- Pick one standard format and use it everywhere, character for character.

-Step 3: Build Local Citations
+Step 3: Build local citations

 - Google Business Profile